-There are no “right” keywords to choose from; however, you might opt for a mixture of keyword types like questions, comparisons, and short phrases to boost variety and, in turn, your chances of ranking #1 for a keyword.
+There are no “right” keywords to choose from.
+However, you might opt for a mixture of keyword types like questions, comparisons, and short phrases to boost variety and, in turn, your chances of ranking No. 1 for a keyword.

-Add a variety of keywords to your list and compare the data, and once you’re happy with your keywords, you can get started on your content!
+Add a variety of keywords to your list and compare the data.
+Once you’re happy with your keywords, you can get started on your content.

-If you want to maximize your shot at a #1 ranking, here are five practical tips for boosting your Google keyword rankings.
+If you want to maximize your shot at a No. 1 ranking, here are five practical tips for boosting your SEO keyword rankings.

 1. Optimize for Featured Snippets

-Featured snippets are answer boxes that appear at the top of a “SERP” or search engine results page.
+Featured snippets are answer boxes that appear at the top of a SERP.
 Here’s an example:

-According to research by SEMRush and Brado, at least 19 percent of SERPs have a featured snippet and they take the #1 spot almost 100 percent of the time.
-This means, as featured snippets become more popular, they’re transforming SERPs…and you should know how to make them work for you.
+According to research by Semrush and Brado, at least 19 percent of keywords have a featured snippet, and they take the No. 1 spot almost 100 percent of the time.
+As featured snippets have become more popular, they’re transforming SERPs … and you should know how to make them work for you.

-From a keyword ranking SEO perspective, featured snippets are more common for question-based keywords (like the example above).
-Choose a long-tail or question-based keyword to write an authoritative answer for and you’ll boost your chances of featuring.
+From an SEO keyword ranking perspective, featured snippets are more common for question-based keywords (like the example above).
+Choosing a long-tail or question-based keyword and writing an authoritative answer for it will boost your chances of landing a featured snippet.
 Tools like Ubersuggest can help you select the right keyword.

 2. Use the Primary Keyword Strategically

-To get the most from your main or “primary” keyword, use it strategically around your website.
+To get the most from your primary keyword, use it strategically throughout your website.

 Always use the primary keyword in your page title to help Google understand what your page is about.
-You should also try to include your primary keyword and some keyword variations in subheadings as well.
+You should also try to include your primary keyword and some keyword variations in subheadings.

-It’s also best practices to try and use the primary keyword in the first paragraph of the page.
+It’s also best practice to work the primary keyword into the first paragraph.

-Finally, don’t overuse any keyword; otherwise, it could be considered keyword stuffing which can damage your Google SEO rankings.
+Finally, don’t overuse your keywords.
+It could be considered keyword stuffing, which can damage your SEO keyword rankings.

 3. Optimize Meta Descriptions

 A meta description summarizes a page’s content.
-When optimized, it explains what your page is about which, in turn, could help generate better-targeted traffic.
+When optimized, it explains what your page is about, which can help generate better-targeted traffic.

 For example, Google “Neil Patel.”
 My homepage appears.
-The meta description tells people about me, so they know what to expect when they visit my website:
+The meta description tells people what my website will help them do so they know what to expect when they visit:

 Here’s how to optimize your own meta descriptions:

-- include a CTA when you’re trying to sell the contents of the linked page (e.g., it’s for a training course)
+- Include a call to action (CTA) when you’re trying to sell the contents of the linked page (e.g., it’s for a training course).

-For the best conversion rates, your page should load within zero to four seconds, according to Portent’s research.
-They discovered that, from the five-second mark, conversion rates drop by up to 4.42 percent per second, and 78 percent of websites (i.e., your competitors) now have a load time of five seconds or less.
+For the best conversion rates, your page should load in four seconds or under, according to Portent’s research.
+The digital agency discovered that e-commerce conversion rates drop by an average of 0.3 percent for every additional second it takes a site to load, and 82% of websites (i.e., your competitors) now have a load time of five seconds or less.

-A slow loading time could increase your bounce rate which may damage your SEO, so streamline page performance where possible.
+A slow loading time could increase your bounce rates, damaging your SEO keyword rankings, so streamline page performance where possible.